Lois Quarrell: Contribution to women's sports

 Quarrell played a key role during the '30s in the development of women's sports in South Australia, making it her business to speak up within an industry reluctant to cover the topic.
 As an active sportswoman herself, she provided diverse and learned insight into the motivation, commitment, efforts and achievements of sports throughout South Australia.
 Her work in the media highlighted the plethora of opportunities for women to be involved in sport from grassroots to international levels in a variety of roles and capacities.
 Quarrell used her work to protest against and ridicule the paternalism of sport's governing bodies and helped women's sports to become self-governing.

-Her work helped to highlight role models, opportunity and the real social issues and expectations which impacted on women of the time.
-Yet Quarrell's great challenge to how women's sport is valued and reported in the mainstream media remains despite the social movements of the '60s and '70s and equal opportunity laws focussed on removing discrimination based on gender.
+Her work helped to highlight role models, opportunity and the real social issues and expectations which impacted women of the time.
+Yet Quarrell's great challenge to how women's sport is valued and reported in the mainstream media remains despite the social movements of the 1960s and 1970s and equal opportunity laws focussed on removing discrimination based on gender.

 While some gains were made in the '80s and '90s, in the current media climate women's sports receives limited and often narrowly focused coverage in the traditional commercial mainstream media in Australia.
 The Crawford Report reported "of 50 NSOs the panel consulted only 15 had a female CEO or executive director.
 Of the 350 board positions in these organizations, only 25% are held by women.
 With roughly the same number of participants in sport, it would be realistic goal to have closer to 50% representation of women in these leadership roles".
 Many of the women's sport specific organisations Quarrell's work helped to establish in South Australia were disbanded as sports chose to merge men and women's sports association and it can be argued that this change has been at the detriment of the profile and opportunities for women in sport.

 A movement begun in 2013, by high-profile South Australian sportswoman Jenny Williams seeks to use digital media technology to reignite the debate and the raise the profile of women's sports past and present in South Australia.
 Carrying on in the spirit of Lois Quarrell and the fine work during the '80s and '90s of female sports journalists such as Marg Ralston and Tanya Lewis, the South Australian Women's Sports Network provides access to news, history, sports reports and achievements of South Australian sportswomen not widely recognised in mainstream traditional media.
 The Advertiser journalist Ben Hook acknowledged this work by promoting the site in a sports article in May 2013.